 Each candidate for a master's degree is required to complete a comprehensive final examination/thesis defense after the other requirements for the degree have been substantially completed.
-In some programs, students are instead required to present an approved degree plan which meets the requirements of the field and represents an intellectually coherent graduate education as determined by the major department.
-The examination/defense may be given near the end of the student's last semester while the candidate is still taking required courses for the degree, provided satisfactory progress is being made in those courses.
-For those programs not requiring a final examination for all non-thesis students, the approved degree plan must be endorsed by the department chair, graduate director and major advisor on the Degree Plan Approval Form.
+In some programs, non-thesis students are instead required to present an approved degree plan which meets the requirements of the field and represents an intellectually coherent graduate education as determined by the major department and will not complete a final examination.

 1. A student must be registered on the Boulder campus as a regular degree-seeking student during the semester the examination is passed.

 2. Notice of the examination/defense must be filed by the major department in the Graduate School at least two weeks prior to the examination.
 The examination/defense must be scheduled not later than the posted deadline for the semester in which the degree is to be conferred.

 3. The examination/defense is given by a committee composed of three Graduate Faculty members appointed by the department with approval of the dean of the Graduate School.
 The chair of the committee must have a regular Graduate Faculty appointment.
 Other committee members must have either a regular or special Graduate Faculty appointment.

 4. The examination/defense, which may be oral, written, or both, must cover the thesis (if applicable), which should be essentially complete, other work completed in courses and seminars in the major field, and all work presented for the degree.